joomla/accessibility/README.md

 ## What is this?
 This is the Joomla Accessibility Team documentation repository.
 This is a repository for everyone who wants to collaborate in implementing accessibility into Joomla.
+Here you can find [a presentation of all documents ](https://joomla.github.io/accessibility/#/).

 ## What is Joomla!?
 Joomla! is a Content Management System (CMS) which enables you to build websites and powerful online applications.